Coreoz/Plume/README.md

 To use Dagger the annotation processor should be enabled in your IDE: <https://immutables.github.io/apt.html>.
 However note that Dagger may be more difficult to use than Guice.

-In Plume Framework documentation, many examples use Guice modules.
+In Plume Framework documentation, examples use Guice modules.
 Most of the time there is a corresponding Dagger module to each Guice module.
 For example, the corresponding Dagger module for `GuiceConfModule` is `DaggerConfModule`.